Angluca/cex/docs/README.md

 Hashmaps (`hm$`) in CEX are backed by structs with `key` and `value` fields, essentially they are backed by plain dynamic arrays of structs (iterable values) with hash table part for implementing keys hashing.

 Hashmaps in CEX are also generic, you may use any type of keys or values.
 However, there are special handling for string keys (`char*`, or `str_s` CEX slices).
-Typically string keys are not copied by hashmap by default, and stored by reference, so you'll have to keep their allocation stable.
+Typically, string keys are not copied by hashmap by default, and stored by reference, so you'll have to keep their allocation stable.

-Hashmap initialization is similar to the dynamic arrays, you should define type and call `hm$new`.
+Hashmap initialization is similar to the dynamic arrays, you should define a type and call `hm$new`.

 #### Array compatibility
 Hashmaps in CEX are backed by dynamic arrays, which leads to the following developer experience enhancements: